 IP Network Services

 CANARIE’s Internet Protocol (IP) network service remains the biggest workhorse of CANARIE’s network service offerings.
-The IP core network, consisting of 7 core routing nodes, provides full and equal support for IPv4 and IPv6 unicast and multicast routing, and other advanced protocols.
-To achieve a higher degree of network resiliency, the IP Network is composed of multiple 10Gbps links interconnecting core routers in a partial mesh to form a redundant routing infrastructure, ensuring a link failure won’t impact service delivery.
+The IP core network, consisting of more than 10 core routing nodes, provides full and equal support for IPv4 and IPv6 unicast and multicast routing, and other advanced protocols.
+To achieve a higher degree of network resiliency, the IP Network is composed of multiple 100Gbps and 10Gbps links interconnecting core routers in a partial mesh to form a redundant routing infrastructure, ensuring a link failure won’t impact service delivery.
 CANARIE’s Routing Policy describes the routing design and policy of the IP network.

 CANARIE’s IP network

 CANARIE’s IP network connects Regional Advanced Networks (RANs) in the provinces and territories through CANARIE approved aggregation points called GigaPoPs operated by RANs.
-These GigaPoPs connect at 1G or 10G to CANARIE backbone routers either directly, i.e. router to router, or through the CANARIE Network infrastructure.
+These GigaPoPs connect to CANARIE backbone routers either directly, i.e. router to router, or through the CANARIE Network infrastructure.
 Some RANs establish multiple connections to CANARIE’s backbone routers to increase network resiliency and routing capacity.